notsyncing/azarrot/README.md

 # Azarrot

-An OpenAI compatible server, focusing on OpenVINO usage.
+An OpenAI compatible server, focusing on OpenVINO and IPEX-LLM usage.